 In no event shall WMCA be liable for any direct, indirect, consequential or incidental damages or any damages whatsoever, whether in action of contract, negligence or other text, arising out of or in connection with the use of the services or the contents of these services.
 WMCA reserves the right to make additions, deletion, or modification to the contents of the toolkit service at any time without prior notice.
 WMCA does not warrant that the websites provided are free of viruses or harmful components.

-This toolkit may contains links to offers of health, fitness and nutritional information and is designed for educational purposes only.
+This toolkit may contain links to offers of health, fitness and nutritional information and is designed for educational purposes only.
+The purpose of the toolkit is to guide and support employers to the most relevant and reputable resources to help them fulfil each criteria of the Thrive at Work Wellbeing Awards Programme.
 You should not rely on this information as a substitute for, nor does it replace, professional medical advice, diagnosis, or treatment.

 West Midlands Combined Authority (WMCA) is committed to protecting the privacy and security of those with whom we interact.
 We recognise the need to respect and protect information that is collected or disclosed to us.
 This notice is intended to tell you how we use any personal information you may provide as part of our Thrive at Work Programme, and related research or studies we may undertake.